openshift/cloud-credential-operator/docs/rotate-oidc-key.md

 1. Reboot all of the nodes

     After the kube-apiserver is using the new key, reboot all of the config machine pools.
 This ensures all of the pods on the cluster are using the new key while maintaining uptime on services configured to be highly-available.

+    WARNING: The following step may cause downtime for any services which are not configured for HA across multiple nodes.

     ```bash
     oc adm reboot-machine-config-pool mcp/worker mcp/master